-There are the following requirements for the good water distribution system such as;
+There are the following requirements for a good water distribution system such as;

-During the repair of any section of the system, the layout should be in such a way that no consumer would be without water supply.
+- During the repair of any section of the system, the layout should be in such a way that no consumer would be without a water supply.

 The Layout of the Water Distribution System:

 In the layout of the water distribution system, the pipes are generally laid below the road pavements and generally follow the layouts of roads.

 There are four types of water distribution system and for a particular place, these types either singly or in combinations can be used.

 - Grid Iron System